dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 It was now the matter of a mild climb for a mile to the Nothe Citadel.
-I knew I should've been running 8 minute miles at this point but I was shuffling at 12-14 minute miles thinking that **running shouldn't be this attritional**.
+I knew I should've been running 8 minute miles at this point but I was shuffling at 12-14 minute miles with every stiff and aching step a risk of cramping, thinking that **running shouldn't be this attritional**.

 Finally I arrived at the Citadel and it was down the steps and descending back down the precipitous funnel to the road, turning into the Osprey Quay